Honor of Kings: Ranked matchmaking (5v5)

 Once a player's account reaches level 6 and owns at least 5 heroes, they are able to participate in ranked matchmaking.

-There are a total of 7 large matchmaking tiers, namely Tough Bronze, Order of Silver, Glory of Gold, Noble Platinum, Eternal Diamond, Master Star, Super King, Peerless King, King of Glory, and Legendary King in ascending order.
+There are a total of 7 large matchmaking tiers, namely Stubborn Bronze, Orderly Silver, Glorious Gold, Noble Platinum, Eternal Diamond, Master Star, Supreme King, Extraordinary King, Unrivaled King, Peerless King, Sagely King, Glorious King, and Legendary King in ascending order.
 Each large tier is further subdivided into several smaller tiers, denoted by their respective Roman numerals in descending order.
 In the Bronze and Silver tiers, there are three smaller sub-tiers each (called Bronze III–I and Silver III–I); the Gold and Platinum tiers have four sub-tiers each (called Gold IV–I and Platinum IV–I); the Diamond and Master tiers have five sub-tiers each (called Diamond V–I and Master V–I).
 The King tier uses a star system to determine rankings.
-If King players reach to 25, 50, or 100 stars, they are automatically up to Peerless King, King of Glory, or Legendary King, respectively.
+If King players reach to 10, 20, 30, 40, 50, or 100 stars, they are automatically up to Extraordinary King, Unrivaled King, Peerless King, Sagely King, Glorious King, and Legendary King, respectively.
 The Legendary King is the highest tier for players to reach.

 Players are able to join matchmaking either solo, or in groups of 1, 2, 3, or 5.
 Groups of 5 will only be matched with other groups of 5, and the same applies to groups of 3.
 The game's matchmaking system will match appropriate teammates and opponents according to the player's rank and win rate.
 However, there are segment requirements for teams to participate in qualifying.
 With the exception of five, the player of the highest rank cannot exceed the player of the lowest rank by more than two rank.

 In each ranked game, stars can be gained or lost depending on the outcome of the match.
 Winning the match grants the player 1 star, while losing deducts 1 star.
 There are 3 stars in Bronze and Silver, 4 Stars in Gold and Platinum, and 5 stars in Diamond and Master in each smaller tier.
 If a player wins a match and max out their stars, they will be promoted to the next smaller/larger tier; losing with no stars in a small tier will deduct more stars.